hamk-ai-autumn2024/ai_generated_examples/README.md

 Pressing R restarts the game.

 Generate all the code in one HTML5 file, using JavaScript.
 If you use external libraries, link them via CDN.
 Do NOT use alert or prompt.

+# speech_synthesizer.html
+Make a speech synthesizer using HTML5 and JavaScript.
+The responsive and mobile friendly web page should have an input text area and select-option selector for the voices (at minimum English, Spanish, Chinese and more), speech speed and speech frequency setting.
+Pressing the "Speak" button will utter the input text using Web Speech API.